fluxcd/flux/site/helm-get-started.md

 five minutes.
 This can be tweaked easily.
 By observing the logs you can see when the change landed in the cluster.

-Confirm the change landed with:
+Confirm the change landed by checking the `demo` namespace that Flux is deploying to:

 ```sh
 kubectl describe -n demo deployment/mongodb | grep Image